 The panel also heard from officials who, while sympathetic to the plights of their staff members, raised logistical concerns about forming a bargaining unit of the state workers’ union in the sheriffs’ and states’ attorneys’ offices.

 George’s boss, T.J.
-Donovan, said he supported the right of the employees to unionize but worried about them negotiating a statewide contract with the executive committee of the Department of State’s
+Donovan, said he supported the right of the employees to unionize but worried about them negotiating a statewide contract with the executive committee of the Department of State’s Attorneys and Sheriffs.

 "I don’t know the values, nor can I impose my values, on a different county about pay, about benefits, about time off," Donovan said.
 He also questioned whether Chittenden County, by far Vermont’s largest and holder of its busiest criminal docket, would have enough clout on the executive committee.